 Having bad lenses is the number one way to hate your sunglasses.
 And just because you need some cheap sunglasses doesn't mean you have to sacrifice your vision.
 We took this testing seriously, looking into all the specifications each pair claimed and testing them side-by-side to see how well they performed.
 We checked their tint, color, and clarity, and we wore them in all kinds of challenging lighting conditions.
 We noted details like the reflections on the backs of the lenses and how comfortable they kept our eyes for hours in the bright sun.

 While all lenses in the lineup are made of some form of plastic, there are clear distinctions in how they perform.
-The best lenses we tested are in the Shady Rays Classic Timber and Knockaround Paso Robles.
-Both these pairs have easy-to-wear amber lens options that increase contrast without making things look psychedelic.
-They're both consistently polarized, very clear, and work well in most lighting conditions.
+One of the best lenses we tested is on the Knockaround Paso Robles.
+It has easy-to-wear amber lenses that increase contrast without making things look psychedelic.
+They're polarized, very clear, and work well in most lighting conditions.
 The Sungait Polarized Rectangular surprised us with its lenses' quality and soothing brown shade.
 The Merry's Polarized Aluminum features wide coverage and gray-tinted lenses with consistent quality throughout.

 The Suncloud Mayor also features high-performing lenses.
 Their polarization isn't entirely consistent, but their clarity is above average, and they're comfortable to wear in bright and lower light conditions.
 The Sunski Shoreline also features high-quality lenses, especially for the price.
-Our pair has an amber tint, which is great for heightening contrast in most circumstances.
+Our pair has an amber tint, which is great for those exposed to a lot of blue light.
+They also sharpen the details of your surroundings.

-We were delighted by the Sunski Shoreline quality recycled plastic frames and excellent lens clarity.
+We were delighted by the Sunski Shoreline's quality recycled plastic frames and excellent lens clarity.
+Credit: Justin Simoni

 The Le Specs Armada are slightly more particular but do well if you like their lens strategy.
 These blue-ish purple-y lenses have an intense gradient that leaves the bottom of the lenses relatively light while protecting from top-down rays.
 They're not polarized but still work well in medium to bright light.